 More About Nantucket town

-The charm of Nantucket is apparent as soon as you step off the ferry.
-The town features boutique shops, art galleries, quaint inns, cobblestone streets, and stately homes.
-Some of the shops and galleries are housed in wharf shacks along the harbor.
-Nantucket is home to some of the finest restaurants on the East Coast, There are more than 800 historic homes and buildings in the town.
+The island of Nantucket is 3.5 miles long and 14 miles wide.
+Its main town, also called Nantucket, exudes charm with its cobblestoned main street lined with unique gift shops, elegant restaurants, and stately homes.
+There are more than 800 historic homes and buildings in the town.
 Most of Nantucket’s historic sites are located in the center of town within easy walking distance of one another.

 Siasconset, or ‘Sconset as it is commonly known, is a picturesque little village filled with tiny rose-covered cottages that were once fishing shacks.
 Sankaty Lighthouse stands on the highest point on the island, 111 feet above sea level.

 Madaket means "sandy soil at the end of the land."
 It is a small community of cottages on the sand dunes and is famous for its spectacular sunsets.
 Madaket is a popular blue-fishing spot.

 Nantucket boasts three active theatre companies and a variety of musical organizations.
 The island attracts exceptional artists, and there are more than 50 art galleries.
 In 1996, the island hosted the first Nantucket Film Festival, a screenwriter’s festival that showcases original screenplays.